deciphyre/code_snippets_for_anuvaadhub/README.md

-# Code snippets for AnuvaadhHub
+# Code snippets for AnuvaadHub
 Given below are code snippets and examples of how to use AnuvaadhHub apis for respective Models.

 ## Machine Translation